DonnyCodes/NintendoSharp/README.md

 What it will do soon:

--Allow people to practice learning "tricks" for their favorite games loading TAS saves of perfect trick inputs and compairing them against your input in real time.
-Then you can see exactly what you did wrong in real time!
+-Allow people to practice learning "tricks" for their favorite games by loading TAS saves of perfect trick inputs and compairing them against your input in real time.
+Then you can see exactly what you did wrong after each try!

 -A script engine that you can use to make scripts for NintendoSharp, allowing you to create custom programs.